raspberrypilearning/cd-intermediate-unity-sushi/en/step_7.md

 `OnCollisionEnter(Collision col)` is a built in function that is called when the object the script is attached to and another object collide.

-Within this function you have two **GameObjects** `col.gameObject` and `gameObject`. `gameObject` is what the script is attached to (the laser clone) and `col.gameOBject` is the thing colliding with the laser (the asteroid).
+Within this function you have two GameObjects: `col.gameObject` and `gameObject`. `gameObject` is what the script is attached to (the laser clone) and `col.gameOBject` is the thing colliding with the laser (the asteroid).

 `col.gameobject.name` returns the name of the object the laser collided with.

-The `if` statement is to make sure that if the laser collided with an asteroid (which will be tagged "asteroid"), then the two objects will be destroyed.
+The `if` statement is to make sure that if the laser collided with an asteroid (which will be tagged 'asteroid'), then the two objects will be destroyed.

-Finally, you need to attach the "DestroyLaser" script to each new **instance** of the laser game object.
-You do this in the "CreateLasers" script, after instantiating the clone:
+Finally, you attach the 'DestroyLaser' script to each new **instance** of the laser game object.
+You do this in the 'CreateLasers' script, after instantiating the clone:

 ```csharp
 GameObject laserClone = Instantiate(laser, createPosition, transform.rotation);
 laserClone.AddComponent<DestroyLaser>();
 ```
 --- /collapse ---

-Since you're destroying asteroids, you could make it play a sound!
+Since you're destroying asteroids, you should add a nice sound effect when they explode!

+--- task ---
-+ Create an **Empty** (**GameObject > Create Empty**) and call it "AsteroidExplosion".
+Create an **Empty** (**GameObject > Create Empty**) and call it "AsteroidExplosion".
+--- /task ---

+--- task ---
-+ Add an **AudioSource** component to the Empty.
+ Add an **AudioSource** component to the Empty.
 Open up the "Audio" Assets folder and drag and drop the "DestroyAsteroidSound" sound into the "AsteroidExplosion" **Inspector** for "Audio Clip".
+--- /task ---

+--- task ---
-+ Finally, uncheck the "Play On Awake" property.
+Next, uncheck the "Play On Awake" property.

 ![The Play On Awake checkbox is unticked](images/step7_playOnAwake.png)
+--- /task ---

+--- task ---
-+ To play the **AudioSource** some code needs to be added into the `if` statement you made above.
+Finally, to play the **AudioSource**, some code needs to be added into the `if` statement you made above.

 ```csharp
 AudioSource audio = GameObject.Find("AsteroidExplosion").GetComponent<AudioSource>();
 audio.Play();
 ```
+--- /task ---

 --- collapse ---
 ---